N0HagoNada/NOHagoNada.github.io/_posts/2024-08-05-strings-mobilehacking.md

 Then we can analyze the **AndroidManifest.xml** file

 - Find one activity besides the MainActivity exported explicity and with a *intent-filter*.
-- A receiver with the exported tag on true and four *intent-filter* defined inside.
+- A receiver with the exported tag on true and an *intent-filter* defined inside.

 ![Activity2](image.png)